Golden Retriever vs Goldendoodle: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Golden Retriever and Goldendoodle is one of the most significant factors in choosing between these dogs.
 Golden Retriever is characterized by a friendly, intelligent, devoted personality, while Goldendoodle tends toward friendly, intelligent, devoted traits.
 In daily life, this means Golden Retriever owners typically experience a dog that leans toward friendly behavior, while Goldendoodle owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children